-For a mobile terminated text (MT-SMS), sender SMSC, do a lookup with the receiver HLR, using MSISDN or phone number.
-If HLR, don’t have MT-SMS teleservice configured and active, for destination mobile number, mobile terminated SMS fails.
+For a mobile terminated text (MT-SMS), sender SMSC, look up with the receiver HLR, using MSISDN or phone number.
+If HLR doesn’t have MT-SMS teleservice configured and active for the destination mobile number, mobile terminated SMS fails.
 Else HLR returns roaming information and IMSI in the response.
-Tutorial of map protocol mentions gsm network flows for Mobile Originated and mobile terminated texts.
+The tutorial on map protocol mentions gsm network flows for Mobile Originated and mobile-terminated texts.

 Message Waiting Data:

 After HLR lookup, SMSC gets the visiting MSC and IMSI of the mobile subscriber.
 Using location and IMSI, SMSC sends the text to visiting MSC.
 If visiting MSC fails to deliver the message to a mobile device, SMSC may send Message Waiting Data on HLR.
-So that once error recovered, HLR sens and Alert Service Center message to the SMSC.
-Now if validity time is not over, SMSC will again try to deliver the message to the mobile subscriber.
+So that once the error is recovered, HLR sends an Alert Service Center message to the SMSC.
+If the validity time is not over, SMSC will again try to deliver the message to the mobile subscriber.

 More Messages to Send:

 For MO-SMS, VLR segments the long message into 160 bytes smaller messages.
-Each small message has segmentation number and indication to the receiving side that there are more segments are yet to come.
-SMSC does reassembly and stores the full message.
-Once SMS is successfully submitted, SMSC starts the MT-SMS procedure.
+Each small message has a segmentation number and indicates to the receiving side that more segments are yet to come.
+SMSC does reassembly and stores the entire message.
+Once the SMS is successfully submitted, SMSC starts the MT-SMS procedure.

-For MT-SMS, SMSC does segmentation and VLR does the reassembly.
-SMS protocol has a parameter, named more message to send and a segment number.
-If no more message to send is set, the receiver side assembles all received segments.
+For MT-SMS, SMSC does segmentation, and VLR does the reassembly.
+SMS protocol has two parameters, named more-message and segment number.
+If no more message to send flag is set, the receiver side assembles all received segments.

 Service Center Time Stamp:

-The timestamp an SMSC, sends to the mobile device in an MT SMS, the arrival time of SMS at the service center.
-This should be unique in all messages delivering to same Mobile.
-If two or more messages arrive within a second, unique time stamps are generated.
-The difference is kept a minimum in-between time stamps.
+The timestamp an SMSC sends to the mobile device in an MT SMS is the arrival time of the SMS at the service center.
+This should be unique in all messages delivered to the same subscriber number.
+A unique timestamp is generated if two or more messages arrive within a second.
+The difference is kept at a minimum in-between time stamps.

-SMSC uses this field, to attempt to deliver a message, which was failed earlier.
-The failure was temporary (e.g no more capacity in mobile).
-SMSC, don’t wait from HLR to send an alert service center.
+SMSC uses this field to attempt to deliver a message which failed earlier.
+The failure was temporary (e.g., no more capacity in mobile).
+SMSC, don’t wait for HLR to send an alert service center.

 This is a one-byte parameter.
-Define how the message will be handled by the mobile device.
-The OTA message uses different PID than normal text messages.
+Define how the mobile device will handle the message.
+The OTA message uses a different PID than standard text messages.